profjb58/profjb58.github.io/README.md

 ## Metropolis
-A mew Minecraft Forge mod claims system.
+A new Minecraft Forge mod claims system.